armandstanczak/BasicProjects/README.md

 # Set of excersices from w3resource

-This repository covers all 150 excersices from w3resource - "Basic Part-I" They were all completed using NetBeans
+This repository covers excersices from w3resource - "Basic Part-I"

+They were all completed using NetBeans

 ## Installation